tinode/chat/README.md

 * As generally accepted, when you register a new account you are asked for an email address.
 The server will send an email with a verification code to that address and you can use it to validate the account.
 To make things easier for testing, the server will also accept `123456` as a verification code.
 Remove line `"debug_response": "123456"` from `tinode.conf` to disable this option.

 * The demo server is configured to use [ACME](https://letsencrypt.org/) TLS [implementation](https://godoc.org/golang.org/x/crypto/acme) with hard-coded requirement for [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication).
 If you are unable to connect then the most likely reason is your TLS client's missing support for SNI.
 Use a different client.

-## Why?

-[XMPP](http://xmpp.org/) is a mature specification with support for a very broad spectrum of use cases developed long before mobile became important.
-As a result most (all?) known XMPP servers are difficult to adapt for the most common use case of a few people messaging each other from mobile devices.
-Tinode is an attempt to build a modern replacement for XMPP/Jabber focused on a narrow use case of instant messaging between humans with emphasis on mobile communication.

 ## Features